 Farm 2 Table Tu B’Shevat

-Celebrate Tu B’Shevat, the Jewish festival of trees with delicious, locally-sourced, Kosher meals prepared by our stellar Ramah Darom catering team in partnership with a farm to table guest chef.
+Celebrate Tu B’Shevat, the Jewish festival of trees with delicious, locally-sourced, Kosher meals prepared by Ramah Darom’s Executive Chef Todd Jones and Executive Sous Chef Pete Arpke, and guest Chef Todd Ginsberg.
 Experience ways YOU can make a difference every day through learning about Tu B’Shevat, food ethics, and the Jewish perspective on environmental conservation.
 Try your hand at farm-to-table cooking, enjoy hikes and meditation, and work the land to plant and preserve our new Ramah Darom orchard!